eneim/RVP/README.md

 - 2015-12-15
   - First release.
 Including very based Adapter implementation which is less abstract, support a more powerful ViewHolder (which will ensure that your ViewHolder will correctly bind Data to its UI), and an implementation of OnItemClickListener.
 I borrow the idea from the legacy AdapterView<>.

+### More to go

+- [ ] I would like to implement the usage of Content Provider Cursor and other Database Libraries usage with RecyclerView, for example: Realm.
+- [ ] Item Animation and Decoration, inspired from the Video below.
+- [ ] Custom Layout Manager.
+- [ ] Will add more

 ### Some open source resources used in this project